11 Top-Rated Tourist Attractions Things to Do in Waikiki

 Address: 151 Kapahulu Avenue, Honolulu, Hawaii

-Official site: http://honoluluzoo.org/
+Official site: https://honoluluzoo.org/

 7. Kalakaua Avenue